sojijang/soji-jang-travel-diary-client/ROADMAP.md

 - Currency Conversion:
   Users can convert currencies easily within the app.

-- Expanses Tracker:
+- Budget Tracker:
   Users can input their total budget and track it.
-They can save their expenses along with details, and the app provides real-time updates on their budget status, allowing for better financial management during the trip.
+They can save their budget along with details, and the app provides real-time updates on their budget status, allowing for better financial management during the trip.

 - Organizing Trip Plans with Calendar Feature:
   Users can plan and organize their trips through a calendar feature.